 The Speech, Hearing and Language Association student chapter of the national organization encourages professional interest among college students in the study of normal and disordered human communications.

 Pre-health student ambassadors promote pride in and develop awareness of options within pre-health among prospective students, parents, alumni and the general public.
-Pre-health ambassadors are a group of dedicated undergraduate students who volunteer their time and talents at special events for prospective students, including K-State Celebrates, Junior and Senior Days, K-State Open House and much more!
+Pre-health ambassadors are a group of dedicated undergraduate students who volunteer their time and talents at special events for prospective students, including Discover K-State Days, Admitted Wildcat Day, K-State Open House and much more!

 This student organization was created to provide students interested in chiropractic health the opportunity for community while a student at K-State.
 The goal is to support members and to help them learn about graduate chiropractic programs and other related topics of interest.
 It is also important for this group to make a contribution to the Manhattan community through service.

 The purpose of this organization is to provide an environment in which students who are interested in the field of dentistry can join together to promote oral health care, provide service opportunities within our communities, and network.